History of the Forth Crossing: Regular ferries

-John Rennie the Elder made improvements worth to a number of piers by 1812, and further works were carried out when expenditure of was authorised in 1814.
+John Rennie the Elder made improvements worth to a number of piers by 1812, and further works were carried out when expenditure of was authorised by the Queensferry, Firth of Forth (Finance) Act 1814 (54 Geo.
+3. c.
+138).
 The harbour at South Queensferry was brought to its present form by an 1817 plan from Hugh Baird, who turned the west pier at a right angle to further enclose the harbour.

 Robert Stephenson was called by the ferry superintendent in 1817 to advise on how to furnish the passage with lighting.

 Steamboats

 In September 1819, a steamboat started operation at the "Broad Ferry" between Newhaven and Dysart, resulting in the Queensferry Passage losing two-thirds of its traffic by the autumn of 1820.
 The design of the piers and the fast-flowing tides made the Queensferry crossing unsuitable for steamboats, but a paddle steamboat named the Queen Margaret was entered service in 1821 to tow sailing boats.
 Only the southern landing at Longcraig Pier could accommodate it, and because of the protruding paddles, it could not load wheeled cargo.
-In that same year, a fleet of sailing boats was introduced, but despite the efficiency of the operation, it could not compete with the Broad Ferry, and in 1828, the Trustees consulted with engineer Thomas Telford with a view to making improvements.
+In that same year, a fleet of sailing boats was introduced, but despite the efficiency of the operation, it could not compete with the Broad Ferry, and in 1828, the trustees consulted with engineer Thomas Telford with a view to making improvements.